Jeet Upendra

 Jeet Upendra is an Indian actor who has appeared in Malayalam, Gujarati and Hindi films.
-He started his career with many direct-to-video films like Aditya Pancholi starrer Abhishek, Scandal and Don 2 in the 1980s.
-Later he got offers for films like Afsana Pyaar Ka with Aamir Khan and Johnnie Walker, with Mammootty and acted as his brother.
+He started his career with many direct-to-video films like the Aditya Pancholi starrer Abhishek, Scandal.
+Later he appeared in the films Afsana Pyaar Ka with Aamir Khan and Johnnie Walker, with Mammootty playing his brother.
 He often excelled in negative characters.
 He is busy with many television serials as well.